BaileyMcKelway/orange/README.md

 ![](https://s7.gifyu.com/images/orange-record.gif)

 # View Commands
--By clicking "Commands" in the dropdown menu you can see commands you have previsously recorded
+- By clicking "Commands" in the dropdown menu you can see commands you have previsously recorded
 ![](https://s7.gifyu.com/images/orange-commands.gif)

 # Start and Stop